mikke89/RmlUiDoc/pages/rcss/fonts.md

 * Improved performance.

 Fonts are specified in a similar fashion.
-NOTE: You will need to load all ttf files via the C++ or python interfaces before they can be used in RCSS.
+NOTE: You will need to load all ttf files via the C++ interfaces before they can be used in RCSS.

 ### Font specification properties